If it has been more than three years since you attended Virginia Western, you must complete a new application.

 For more information and practice questions, see our Placement Testing page.

-New students are highly encouraged to see an Academic Advisor in the Advising & Retention Office while currently enrolled students should see their faculty advisor.
+New students are highly encouraged to see a New Student Advisor in the Advising Center while currently enrolled students should see their Faculty or Program Advisor.

 For more information on advising and registration, please see the Advising & Retention web site.